Review | SNK Gals’ Fighters (Nintendo Switch)

 Like other fighting games on the platform, the game uses a super deformed style for the character designs.
 Given the color limitations on the hardware, characters are typically one primary color for their sprite, with white and black to fill out the details.
 Surprisingly, the sprite work in the game is impeccable, not only for capturing small details, but even the animation frames.
 Honestly, the animation is easily the most impressive I’ve seen for a handheld fighter like this.
 Since the Game Boy Advance didn’t release until 2001, it would be quite some time before we see more impressive portable fighting games.

 Not only is the animation impressive, but the game moves surprisingly fast, and that speed translates very well to the Nintendo Switch.
 Despite looking like a pixelated fighter, I was pulling off combos, air grabs, burst attacks, dashes and even canceling as if it were a true arcade fighting game.
 There’s even a stun animation for beating an opponent senseless.
-Considering that this was developer Yumekobo’s only fighting game, it’s rather shocking to see how much depth there is.
+Considering that this was developer Yumekobo’s second fighting game, it’s rather shocking to see how much depth there is.
 Each of the eleven fighters feel unique with their own combos, special moves, and super attacks.
 The game even has flashy finishers that show your opponent’s hopes and dreams drift away during their defeat.

 Controls are fairly simple, with only two attack buttons, one for punches, the other for kicks.
 Tapping these buttons will deliver a quick but light attack while a longer press will give a stronger attack.
 Players will build their “Gal Gauge” at the bottom of the screen by attacking and defending.
 Collecting up to three stocks, they can perform special abilities like Pretty Bursts, Blow-Away attacks, or Mighty Bops.
 Using a variety of directional inputs, characters can unlock a large variety of attacks.
 It’s really amazing to see how many kinds of attacks there are in the game.
 I was regularly looking in the digital instruction manual to experiment with different combos to link with my normal attacks.